anniecherk/and-now-with-feeling/README.md

 **Friends!
-Are you sick of returning Results without really expressing them?**
+Are you sick of merely returning Results instead of really expressing them?**

 Look no further!
 We present for your amusement: